 Is being in an area that’s growing quickly a good thing or a bad thing?

 Depends on who you ask.
-Some want bigger, more exciting cities like Columbia and Charleston, while others want peace and quiet like in Central and Abbeville, thank you very much.
+Some want bigger, more exciting cities like Columbia and Charleston, while others want peace and quiet like in Abbeville and Central, thank you very much.

 But today we’re going to put opinions aside and just look at the cold hard facts — over the past five years, which cities in South Carolina have the grown the fastest.

-If you happen to be a resident of one of these communities, you’re probably not too surprised to find it on our list.
+If you happen to be a resident of Bluffton, you’re probably not too surprised to find it on our list.

 How We Measured The Fastest Growing Cities In Palmetto State

 To figure out which cities are growing the most, we simply had to look at the growth rates for cities sine the begining of the decade, according to the American Community Survey put out by the census every year.
 Specifically:

 - Population in 2016